Souki Belghiti was born in Morocco to a Moroccan father and a French mother.

 For her, art allows us to symbolically transmute our ancestral memories.
 To become present again to the sensitive.
 Illuminating the shadow, the only way to the light.

-Her work has been shown in Morocco, in festivals and in the USA.
+The work of Souki Belghiti has been shown in Morocco, in festivals and in the USA.